zhangli-abcd/TVR-Applicability/draft-zdm-tvr-applicability.md

 ## NTP

 NTP is fundamental for ensuring that TVR mechanisms, which depend on highly accurate timing, function as intended across an entire network.
 Misalignment in time could lead to serious routing issues, including inefficiency in path forwarding, instability in routing tables, and traffic outages.

 NTP will be used to ensure:

-o Coordination of Planned Network Events;
+ - Coordination of Planned Network Events;

-o Verification of TVR Data Model Time Stamps o Accurate Scheduling of Paths;
+ - Verification of TVR Data Model Time Stamps

+ - Accurate Scheduling of Paths;

-o Fault Tolerance.
+ - Fault Tolerance.

 NTP uses a hierarchical structure of time sources.
 Each level of this hierarchy is termed a stratum.
 Generally, an NTP server synchronized to an authoritative clock runs at stratum 1.
 Such NTP server functions as the primary time server to provide clock synchronization for other devices on the network.
 Stratum 2 servers obtain time from stratum 1 servers,